TollyH/LM2_SaveEditor/README.md

 # Luigi's Mansion 2 Save Editor

+**NOTE: I am currently in the process of adding support for the HD Switch version of the game (it shouldn't take long - the format is very similar).
+This editor and the README file currently only apply to the original 3DS version.**

-A save editor for the 3DS game *Luigi's Mansion 2* (also known as *Luigi's Mansion: Dark Moon* in North American releases).
+A save editor for the 3DS/Switch game *Luigi's Mansion 2* (also known as *Luigi's Mansion: Dark Moon* in North American releases).

-**Note: If you're using a physical 3DS system, you must have custom firmware and/or homebrew installed, as well as a save manager such as Checkpoint.
-Saves copied from the "Nintendo 3DS" folder on the SD card will not work.**
+**Note: If you're using a physical 3DS/Switch system, you must have custom firmware and/or homebrew installed, as well as a save manager such as Checkpoint.
+Saves copied directly from the SD card will not work.**

 **ALWAYS keep a backup of your save files *before* using a save editor.
 In the unlikely event that this editor causes you to lose your save data, I cannot be held responsible.**